azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

  6. <h4> Extend PIM assignments for expiring assignments (-ExtendExpiringAssignments) </h4>
 	 Use this command to extend PIM eligible assignments that are about to expire in n days
     <b>Example 1: </b>Extend Owner PIM roles that are to be expired in 10 days.
-This command runs in an interactive fashion so that you get an opportunity to verify the assignments being extended.
+This command runs in an interactive manner in order to verify the assignments being extended.

       ```PowerShell
       Set-AzSKPIMConfiguration -ExtendExpiringAssignments `